jancgreyling/AE_Python/README.md

   * Correlation and Association
   * Detecting and Handling Outliers

-* **Data Visualization in EDA**
-  * Python Libraries for Visualization
-  * Visualization Techniques for Agricultural Economics Data
-  * Advanced Visualization Techniques

 * **Practical:** Conduct EDA on an agricultural dataset using various visualization techniques.

 ---

-## Week 4: Loops, Functions, Dictionaries and List Comprehension
+## Week 4: Loops, Functions, Dictionaries, and List Comprehension

 * **Introduction to Loops**
   * What is a loop, and how do they work?